paradigmxyz/mesc/SPECIFICATION.md

 - minimize complexity

 Other notes:
 - `global_metadata` and `endpoint_metadata` allow extra information to be stored in the config without breaking the standard.
 This includes api keys, rate limits, and organizational labels.
-This information might be specific to idiosyncratic to each application.
+This information might be specific to each application.
 - `Profile`s allow different defaults to be assigned to each tool or each mode of operation.
 - Allowing RPC information to be configured using either a file or an environment variable allows optimal deployment patterns across a wide range of computing environments.
-Each also have their own advantages, e.g. file can be used with version control whereas environment variables can be changed more dynamically.
+Each also has their own advantages, e.g. file can be used with version control whereas environment variables can be changed more dynamically.

 ## Backwards Compatibility